josmar-crwdstffng/angular/aio/content/guide/static-query-migration.md

 ### Is there a case where I should use `{static: true}`?

 This option was introduced to support creating embedded views on the fly.
-If you need access to a `TemplateRef` in a query to create a view dynamically, you won't be able to do so in `ngAfterViewInit`.
+If you need access to a `TemplateRef` in a query to create a view dynamically, you will not be able to do so in `ngAfterViewInit`.
 Change detection has already run on that view, so creating a new view with the template will cause an `ExpressionHasChangedAfterChecked` error to be thrown.
 In this case, you will want to set the `static` flag to `true` and create your view in `ngOnInit`.
 In most other cases, the best practice is to use `{static: false}`.